Come and Sample Hawaiian Cuisine!

-Early dishes in Hawaii
+Delicious local dishes in Hawaii

 Abundant in crops and other edible plants, it is not that surprising that Hawaii boasts of delicious local dishes, and that the food served on the tables of the early settlers in Hawaii were mainly fruits and root crops.
 Poi, a staple in Hawaiian food table, is actually made from taro.
 Aside from taro, sweet potatoes and yams are also part of the local people's diet.
 In the late 19th century, American settlers established pineapple and sugar cane plantations in.
 And as the pineapple and sugar cane industries expanded, immigrant workers from various places around the world such as Portugal, Philippines, China, Japan, and Korea arrived in Hawaii, rendering their indelible influences on the various aspects of the Hawaiian culture.
 This includes different cooking styles and food preparation techniques.

 Pork dishes and the use of tomatoes and chili peppers when preparing meals are the influence of the Portuguese who came to the islands.
 Filipinos also set foot on Hawaiian soil, bringing with them broiled dishes, beans, adobo dishes, and peas.
 Chinese immigrants introduced dishes such as dim sum and sweet and sour dishes.
 The Chinese also introduced stir frying to the locals.
 The Hawaiians' love for sashimi, noodle soups, and shrimp tempura began when the Japanese came and introduced their trademark dishes.
 The Koreans, on the other hand, introduced to the locals various dishes such as kimchi, marinated meats, dishes with sweet-garlic sauce, and mixed rice with seasoned vegetables, also known as bibimbab.